 If you want to start a diet program, it is best to wait at least two months to make sure that milk production is firmly established.
 Your body has to produce enough milk that the baby needs during the first 8 weeks.
 In addition, waiting two months will give your body sufficient time to recover from the stress of having a baby.

 Doctors recommend that you take in 200-500 calories more than what you normally need to maintain your weight while you are nursing.
 Your body uses up body fat while you are nursing.
 That makes it easier to lose the fat on your hips and thighs.
-Mothers who breastfeed lose weight faster than mothers who bottle-feed their baby.
+Mothers who breastfeed lose weight faster than mothers who bottle-feed their babies.

 Avoid quick-fix diets while breastfeeding, such as liquid diets, low carbohydrate diets, or weight-loss medication.
 They are not good for you or the baby.
 Breastfeeding mothers need a healthy diet of whole grains, protein, fruits, and vegetables.